semgrep/semgrep-docs/docs/semgrep-cloud-platform/gitlab-mr-comments.md

 # Set up GitLab merge request comments

 Semgrep can create **merge request (MR) comments** in your GitLab repository.
-These comments inform your developers of **findings**, such as security issues, in their PRs.
-Semgrep can also provide remediation tips or code fixes that your developers can click to **commit** into their code directly.
+These comments inform your developers of **findings**, such as security issues, in their MRs. Semgrep can also provide remediation tips or code fixes that your developers can click to **commit** into their code directly.

 :::info Prerequisites
 - Merge request (MR) comments can only be set up through Semgrep Cloud Platform (SCP). [<i class="fas fa-external-link fa-xs"></i> Create an account](/semgrep-code/getting-started/#signing-in-to-semgrep-cloud-platform) to set up MR comments.